ldebruijn/graphql-protect/docs/run/tracing.md

 # Tracing

-Graphql Protect now supports OpenTelemetry-based tracing, enhancing observability and monitoring capabilities.
+Graphql Protect supports OpenTelemetry-based tracing, enhancing observability and monitoring capabilities.
 Although the instrumentation is currently limited, it enables the creation of new spans that can be exported to any OTLP-compatible exporter.